 Guided Connemara Day Tour from Galway

-You depart Galway in the morning, north along the Wild Atlantic Way, your fully trained, and your local driver guide will take you through the Claddagh and Salthill.
-You will then head west along the southern shores of Connemara, looking out across Galway Bay.
+Departing Galway City in the morning, this tour takes you north along the Wild Atlantic Way, your local driver guide will take you through the Claddagh and Salthill.
+You will then head west along the southern shores of Connemara, looking out across Galway Bay to the Aran Islands.
 As your tour passes through the picturesque villages of Barna, Furbo, Spiddal and Inverin, you will see thatched cottages, dry stone walls, mountains, woodlands, rivers and streams, lakes, Connemara ponies, amazing beaches and unspoilt bogs and deserted islands.

 Your first scheduled stop of the day at approx. 10.30am will be Pearse’s Cottage (entry not included).
 Patrick Pearse was one of the leaders of Irish Nationalism and a signatory to the Irish Proclamation of Irish Independence, read out by him outside the GPO in Dublin during the Easter Rising 1916.